dakkkob/cloud-formation-session-manager-openVPN-access-server/README.md

 1. **bastion-bucket.yml**: Creates a secure S3 bucket for storing OpenVPN configuration file, ensuring the file is encrypted at rest and not publicly accessible.
 It needs to be created first as it is referenced by the other template.

 2. **bastion-VPC.yml**: Sets up a VPC with single public subnet, an internet GW and an EC2 instance with OpenVPN installed, connected to a specified VPN concentrator.
 The EC2 instance is accessible via AWS Session Manager.
+Instead of EC2 instance only launch template can be provisioned so that an empemeral instance can be spun up any time as per demand.

 ## Prerequisites